saleguas/fixme/README.md

 Please know that this is a practice repository for people to fork, edit, and fix.
 Those who manage to fix this correctly will get a shoutout in the SHOUTOUT.md file.

+I made this with the idea behind the idea of "To get a project to be noticed, it has to look good."
+Most projects go overlooked due to their sloppy format of their README's, which is very upsetting and can be a huge problem for many newcomers to github.

+This type of thing can also be said for code, as code which isn't commented or sloppy will be very difficult to read through for someone else.
+This can discourage people wanting to improve your code, fix it, or edit it.

+I designed this to help newcomers to understand how certain files should look like by showing what it ***SHOULDN'T*** look like.

 You may fix everything under the line below and the files of CODE.py

 ### Some resources that might help you: